 Repairs and hauling out and Marine engineering can be arranged in this harbour for quite large vessels, check the business directory.

 A water taxi is available throughout the day in the harbour and can pickup and drop-off as far as Wisemans Creek.
-For more information contact the taxi on VHF channel 06 or by phone on 07774 906730.
+For more information contact the taxi on VHF channel 06, by phone on 07774 906730 or visit their website at:

 The Royal Fowey Yacht Club was founded in 1905, and members of other clubs can use its facilities including good showers and a bar.
 During the season the club serves breakfast from 8 AM till 10:30 AM, also lunches teas and dinners.